The Story of the Novel

-It’s even harder to remember previous scenes or chapters of your colleagues’ works in a group.
-And, if you are writing a modern novel, you need to consider recent changes that have taken place in this art form.
+It’s even harder to remember previous scenes or chapters of your colleagues’ novel manuscripts in a group.
+And, if you are writing a modern work, you need to consider recent changes that have taken place in this art form.

 The Bigger Picture

 I thought for a long while that it’s all about understanding Voice, Viewpoint, Point of View, Scenes and other issues, such as pace and narrative arc.
 And about writing a segment or a chapter from go to woe, that is, from the beginning to the end.
 But, after getting a grasp on such elements, and finishing the first draft, I was still searching for that elusive missing link, that was how to discover the overarching theme or rationale? for the novel I was writing.
 This became my next quest.